MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Firewall Rule Merging

-As mentioned in the [Key Design Decisions](#key-design-decisions), the set of rules is prepared for specific roles and are not adjusted for various agents or non-standard roles running on a DC.
+As mentioned in the [Key Design Decisions](#key-design-decisions) section, the set of rules is only prepared for DC-related roles and are is adjusted for various agents or non-standard roles running on a DC.
 If you need to add additional firewall rules for your environment (DC agents, SCCM management, etc.), it is recommended to create separate GPO and define all the custom rules there.
 Firewall rules, which are finally configured on a DC, are the outcome of all the rules merged from all the applied GPOs.

 > [!NOTE]
-> Please note that our GPO is focused on the firewall rules, it is not a security baseline, and it is not covering recommended hardening of a DC.
+> Please keep in mind that our GPO is focused on the firewall rules, it is not a security baseline, and it is not covering recommended hardening of a DC.
 You should have separate and dedicated security baseline GPO applied to your DCs.

 ![GPO Precedence](../Screenshots/firewall-precedence-gpo.png)